PREPARING FOR YOUR VISIT

 - If you are coming for physical therapy, please bring any X-rays, MRIs or physician reports related to your injury, if applicable.

-Prior to your first appointment, please click on, print, review, then complete the following forms and bring them to your first appointment:
+Prior to scheduling, please click on, print, review, then complete the following forms and return them to our office.
+If you are already scheduled, please return them prior to your first appointment.

 If requested: please click on, print, review and complete the following forms, then bring them to your first appointment: